smilodon76/RXOS-amdOS-zergpool/README.md

 changelog

-changing hashrate format for better compatibility
+changing hashrate format in zergpool for better compatibility

 add skein2 algo on zergpool